PHP turns 25!

 Announcing the Personal Home Page Tools (PHP Tools) version 1.0.

-These tools are a set of small tight cgi binaries written in C. They
+These tools are a set of small tight cgi binaries written in C. They perform a number of functions including:

 • Logging accesses to your pages in your own private log files